iamchubko/devchallenges.io/country-quiz/README.md

 ## Overview

-Country quiz web page built with React, Next.js and [REST Countries API](https://github.com/apilayer/restcountries).
+Country quiz web page built with `React`, `Next.js` and [REST Countries API](https://github.com/apilayer/restcountries) as a database.
 The app contains up to 250 randomly generated questions of a chosen type, and stats to check your progress along the way.

 ## Technical stuff

- - This is a JAMstack web site: the page is statically generated with Next.js, written with React and fetches data from a RESTful API
+ - This is a `JAMstack` web site: the page is statically generated with `Next.js`, written with `React` and fetches data from a `RESTful API`
- - The page is responsive
+ - The page with a responsive layout

 ## How To Use